isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2064.md

 ---
-title: Cloud Accounting Solutions - SCS_Xero Accounting Software Version 1 - All-In-One Premium Package
+title: Revel Systems - Revel Essentials -  Modern Restaurant
 permalink: /productivity-solutions-grant/solutionrepo/solution2064
 ---

 ### Description

-Going digital is not only about moving to cloud-based accounting software but also about the integration of different tools specific to business processes, creating a process that will synchronize with each other, creating a workflow that is practically usable in the day-to-day operations.
-For each transformation solutions development,  SCS provides Transformation Consultation, Integration Recommendations, Project Management, Implementation as well as Onsite Training and Technical Support.
+Revel's point of sale and business solutions provide a native cloud technology platform that is at the heart of our clients' businesses.
+The Revel platform helps restaurants and retailers deliver a better customer experience, diversify revenue streams, and scale their businesses with ease.
+The Revel Enterprise- solution is tailored for large chains and leads the industry with a broad footprint of national, big brand customer implementations.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedSingaporeCorporateServices_Annex_3_CRwef29April2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/RevelSystemsGlobal20200600_Desensitised_Annex_3(002)_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria